mattrich98/mattrich98/README.md

 🤔 I’m currently working on 'RockPaperScissorsWIP'.
 <br>
 <br>
-🧐 Recently I've been learning Python too.
+🧐 Recently I've been learning Python, and the benefits of using AI tools too.
 <br>
 <br>